SC Corinthians Paulista in international football

-Corinthians, an association football team based in São Paulo, is one of the successful Brazilian clubs in international competitions.
-They have won two FIFA Club World Cup titles (in 2000 and 2012), one Copa Libertadores (in 2012) and one Recopa Sudamericana (in 2013), for a total of four international trophies.
+Corinthians, an association football team based in São Paulo, is one of the most successful Brazilian clubs in international competitions.
+They have won two FIFA Club World Cup titles (in 2000 and 2012) the most for any club outside Europe, one Copa Libertadores (in 2012) and one Recopa Sudamericana (in 2013), for a total of four international trophies.

 Their first participation in international competitions came in 1977, when they qualified for the 18th edition of the Copa Libertadores as the domestic league runner-up.
 Corinthians then debuted in the Copa Conmebol in 1994, followed by the inaugural editions of the Copa Mercosur and the FIFA Club World Cup in 1998 and 2000, respectively.
 In 2003, they also competed in the Copa Sudamericana, the successor to the Copa Conmebol.

 With their victory in the 2000 FIFA Club World Championship, Corinthians became the first team to win this FIFA competition.
 As South American champions in 2012, they contested their second FIFA Club World Cup and their first Recopa Sudamericana, winning both trophies in these appearances.
 Until 2012, Corinthians were the only club among São Paulo's "Big Four" yet to win South America's premier club competition—Santos, São Paulo, and Palmeiras had won the Copa Libertadores in 1962, 1992, and 1999, respectively.